-The recipe is a take on guacamole and a wonderful way to serve fresh summer vegetables with very little effort.
+The recipe for Tartare de Legumes or Cool Summer Vegetables is a take on guacamole and a wonderful way to serve fresh summer produce with very little effort.
 It comes via Bistrot des Halles, a traditional French restaurant located near what was the old food market in ‘the belly of Paris’.
-Good traditional bistro food served up with an occasional twist.
+You won’t find it if you’re not looking for it but once you have you will make it home.
+Good traditional bistro food served up with an occasional twist – like this one!

 Tartare de Legumes or Cool Summer Vegetables

-1 garlic clove
+- 1 garlic clove

-½ hot green chili or 1 mild red chili, seeded and roughly chopped
+- ½ hot green chili or 1 mild red chili, seeded and roughly chopped

-Juice from 1 to 2 limes
+- Juice from 1 to 2 limes

 - 1 ripe avocado

-1 teaspoon salt
+- 1 teaspoon salt

-14 cherry tomatoes
+- 14 cherry tomatoes

-½ sweet onion, minced
+- ½ sweet onion, minced

-2 small courgettes
+- 2 small courgettes

-2-3 tablespoons chopped cilantro (coriander) leaves
+- 2-3 tablespoons chopped cilantro (coriander) leaves

-1 teaspoon grated lime zest
+- 1 teaspoon grated lime zest

 - Step 1 In a food processor whiz the garlic, chili and juice from one lime.
 Add the avocado and salt.
 Whiz until smooth.
 Taste

 - Step 3 Cut 10 of the cherry tomatoes in quarters and then in small chunks.
 Cut the courgettes lengthwise into quarters.
 Slice crosswise as thinly as possible.